NALCAP Visa (North American Language and Culture Assistant Program)

 Applying for a NALCAP visa also entails applying for a stay permit.

-Who can apply for a visa: Visa applications must be submitted in person by the applicant or by one of their parents if the applicant is a minor.
+• Who can apply for a visa: Visa applications must be submitted in person by the applicant.
 They may also be submitted through a duly accredited representative.

 The embassy’s address is the following: